RaiRaiTheRaichu/ColorConverterAPI/README.md

 ### Reference list

 Copy to this project's folder (create if it does not exist) `references/EFT/Managed`:
-- Aki.Reflection.dll
 - Assembly-CSharp.dll
 - Newtonsoft.Json.dll
 - UnityEngine.dll
 - UnityEngine.CoreModule.dll

+Copy to this project's folder (create if it does not exist) `references/Bepinex`:
+- spt-reflection.dll

-These can be found in your SPT install's `EscapeFromTarkov_Data/Managed/` folder.
+These can be found in your SPT install's `EscapeFromTarkov_Data/Managed/` folder and your `BepInEx/Plugins/spt/` folder.

 ### Credits
 RaiRaiTheRaichu